 A change log, change management log, change order log or change control log template—whatever you call it—is a document that allows you to capture change as it happens and track it throughout the project until the issue raised has been put to bed.

 When you use a change log template, you’re taking change out from the shadows where it’s hiding and can do the most damage and placing it into the light.
 Now, there’s visibility.
 The change has been identified, and there are team members assigned to resolve it to create accountability.
-The team can go on with the project with confidence that the change working against them is being taken care of.
+The team can go on with the project with the confidence that the change working against them is being taken care of.

 The change log template is a tool to track the effort of resolving the change.
-It gives the project manager a place to not only identify the change, but assign a team member to deal with it and even set a timeline by which the change must be resolved.
+It gives the project manager a place to not only identify the change but assign a team member to deal with it and even set a timeline by which the change must be resolved.

 That change is prioritized and tracked from start to finish.
 The change log template is where any comments and notes related to the change can be saved.
-This is a vital feature to any project.
+This is a vital feature of any project.
 As already expressed, change is a constant.
 It’s part of what a project manager is responsible for and to ignore the change log is to steer a project without a rudder.
 You’ll find yourself running aground before you know it.